furkankapukayaa/furkankapukayaa/README.md

 ![](https://komarev.com/ghpvc/?username=furkankapukayaa&style=flat&color=blueviolet)
 ### Glad to see you here! &nbsp;

 I graduated from Kırklareli University Computer Programming, and then I earned Anadolu University Management Information Systems with DGS.
 I am a passionate student who is always willing to learn and work across technologies and fields.
 I love discovering new technologies and leveraging them to solve real-life problems.
 I love sharing what I know with others and guiding them.
-Currently, I am interested in Web Development.
+Currently, I am interested in web development.

 </div><br>